-With attention to the growing interest of the West and America in the Russian avant-garde especially in the art behind the "Iron Curtain" was stared the long-term (2008-2016) international research, education, publishing and exhibition project "Former West".
-This project occupied the field of contemporary art and theory around the year 1989, noted as a critical landmark and as its starting point (Former West, 2015).
-One of the happenings devoted to this was the exhibition in Italy at the Luigi Pecci Centre of Contemporary Art: "Progressive Nostalgia" (Fig.2).
-It wanted to show what was happening in the art of the many countries that have formed on the territory of the former Soviet Union.
+In the West and America, with attention to the Russian avant-garde, an interest is growing to the art behind the "Iron Curtain".
+During 2008-2016 there was a long-term international research, education and exhibition project called "Former West".
+As a critical landmark and as its starting point that project occupied the field of contemporary art and theory around the year 1989 (Former West, 2015).
+The exhibition "Progressive Nostalgia" in Italy at the Luigi Pecci Centre of Contemporary Art devoted to this project (Fig.2), wanted to show what was happening in the art of the many countries that were formed on the territory of the former Soviet Union.
 This exhibition was not about the past but about the present in its natural interaction with the past.
-The exhibition showed an artistic reflection on the experience of trauma as a consequence of the opening up to the Western world.
-This was an exhibition on the painful search of artists to their own place in the world.
+The exhibition showed an artistic reflection on the experience of trauma as a consequence of the opening to the Western world.
+This was an exhibition devoted to the painful search of artists of their own place in the world.
 The exhibition was attended by artists from Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Georgia, Latvia, Lithuania, Moldova, Russia, Ukraine, Tajikistan, Estonia.
 (Progressive Nostalgia, 2007)